Parameterised Complexity of Propositional Inclusion and Independence Logic: Introduction

-In this paper we focus on the parameterised complexity of model checking ($\MC$) and satisfiability ($\SAT$) for $\pinc$ and $\pind$.
+We focus on the parameterized complexity of model checking ($\MC$) and satisfiability ($\SAT$) of propositional inclusion and independence logic.
 We consider both \emph{lax} and \emph{strict} semantics.
-The lax semantics is the prevailing semantics in the team semantics literature.
-The past rejection of strict semantics was based on the fact that it does not satisfy locality \cite{DBLP:journals/apal/Galliani12} (simply put, locality principle dictates that satisfaction of a formula should be invariant on the truth values of variables that do not occur in the formula).
-However more recent works have revealed that locality of strict semantics can be recovered by moving to multiteam semantics (here teams are multisets instead of sets) \cite{DurandHKMV18}.
+The former is the prevailing semantics in the team semantics literature.
+The past rejection of strict semantics was based on the fact that it does not satisfy locality \cite{DBLP:journals/apal/Galliani12} (the locality principle dictates that satisfaction of a formula should be invariant on the truth values of variables that do not occur in the formula).
+Recent works have revealed that locality of strict semantics can be recovered by moving to multiteam semantics (here teams are multisets) \cite{DurandHKMV18}.
 Since, in propositional team semantics, the shift from teams to multiteams has no complexity theoretic implications, we stick with the simpler set based semantics for our logics.

 In the model checking problem, one is given a team $T$ and a formula $\phi$, and the task is to determine whether $T\models \phi$.
 In the satisfiability problem, one is given a formula $\phi$, and the task is to decide whether there exists a non-empty satisfying team $T$ for $\phi$.
-Regarding $\pinc$, $\MC$ is either in $\Ptime$ or $\NP$-complete depending on whether \emph{lax} or \emph{strict} semantics is used.
-Consequently, for $\MC$ in $\pinc$ we only consider strict semantics.
-However, $\SAT$ for $\pinc$ is $\EXP$-complete under both semantics.
 Table~\ref{table:para} gives an overview of our results.
-Interestingly, $\MC$ for each $\mathcal L \in \{\pdl,\pind,\pinc\}$ under parameterisation $k\in \{\teamsize, \formulateamtw, \formula,\formuladepth,\variables \}$ is $\FPT$.
-The picture slightly changes regarding $\SAT$.
-For $\pdl$ and $\pind$, $\SAT$ parameterised by $\teamsize$ is $\para\NP$-complete, while for $\pinc$ the parameter $\teamsize$ is not meaningful anymore. \paragraph*{Organization} We introduce the required notions in Section 2.
-This is followed by proving general results that hold not only for logics considered in this paper but for any team based logic $\mathcal L$ such that $\mathcal L$-atoms can be evaluated in polynomial time.
-The parameterised complexity of $\pdl$ was analysed in \cite{jpdl}.
-We classify the parameterised complexity of model checking and satisfiability for inclusion and independence logic in Section $4$ and $5$ recpectively.
-Moreover, in Section $4$ (resp., $5$), $\MC$ and $\SAT$ correspond to the model checking and satisfiability for $\pinc$ ($\pind$).
-We conclude in Section 6 with interesting remarks and future directions for work.
+We consider only strict semantics for $\MC$ of $\pinc$, since for lax semantics the problem is tractable already in the non-parameterized setting \cite[Theorem~$3.5$]{HellaKMV19}.\looseness=-1